-The volume up button isn’t just for adjusting your volume.
+The volume buttons aren’t just for adjusting your volume.
 And, depending on how you’re holding your smartphone, sometimes tapping the circle on the screen isn’t as convenient.
-You also have the option to press the volume “up” button on the side of your phone to take a picture.
+You also have the option to press the volume button on the side of your phone to take a picture.

 See example volume up location image below.

 Portrait mode is pretty fun to play with because it creates that dreamy, blurry background behind your subject.
 The coolest thing is that you don’t need a special lens to get this effect with your iPhone.
 There are a lot of very expensive DSLR lenses out there that do this, so it’s pretty cool that the iPhone can now do it too.

 To adjust the amount of blur you see in the background, select Portrait mode.
 Then, click the “f ” in the circle in the upper right corner.
 You can use the slider beneath the image to adjust how strong you want the blur to be.
 Sometimes it blurs the background too much, causing important details to get lost.
 Be careful not to blur something that you might want to be more sharp.